Big Lie: "UN drops call to outlaw 'defamation of religions'

 discrimination, incitement to violence and violence against persons

 based on religion or belief contained in document L.38.
+Mr. President: this resolution addresses a number of

 issues over which the OIC has been expressing concern over the years.